glennmckechnie/weewx-wxobs/README.md

    Hopefully one of those applies for your setup, or at least gives you some direction.

+6. If you use it with the default weewx skin, it will use the weewx.css file.

-6. If you run the seasons skin as your main skin ( weewx/seasons ) then the index.php file should pick up seasons.css and won't look so... ordinary?, it will also use the seasons.js so the __links.inc__ widget will work as intended.
+If you run the seasons skin as your main skin ( weewx/seasons ) then the index.php file should pick up seasons.css and won't look so... ordinary?, it will also use the seasons.js so the __links.inc__ widget will work as intended.

    The file wxobs.inc contains the core of the php and form data.
 If you have a blank template for your skin (everything above and below the &lt;body&gt; &lt;/body&gt; tags) then simply copy the contents of wxobs.inc (or simply add the line #include wxobs.inc so that cheetahGenerator will do all the work) between those tags and it should work and it will be able to use your skins style (you may have to fix a few paths in the headers of the new php file)
    You'll also need to duplicate the datepicker.css, datepicker.js and wxobs.css stanzas into the new &lt;head&gt;.